A vision realized: The story of standing up for caribou - Yellowstone to Yukon Conservation Initiative

 “This is a story of hope for mountain caribou, a story of the leadership of West Moberly First Nations and Saulteau First Nations as they stood up for treaty rights, for caribou, for the land, and brought a species back from the brink in their traditional territory.”

-Tim Burkhart, B.C. program manager, strategic engagement and Peace Region, Yellowstone to Yukon Conservation Initiative
+Tim Burkhart, Director of Landscape Protection, Yellowstone to Yukon Conservation Initiative

-“This short film carries a really important message, a relentlessly positive message, in a time when these are really in short supply,” said Tim Burkhart, Y2Y’s B.C. program manager.
-“This is a story of hope for mountain caribou, a story of the leadership of West Moberly and Saulteau First Nations as they stood up for treaty rights, for caribou, for the land, and brought a species back from the brink in their traditional territory.”
+“This short film carries a really important message, a relentlessly positive message, in a time when these are really in short supply,” said Tim Burkhart, Y2Y’s director of landscape protection.
+“This is a story of hope for mountain caribou, a story of the leadership of West Moberly First Nations and Saulteau First Nations as they stood up for treaty rights, for caribou, for the land, and brought a species back from the brink in their traditional territory.”

 It is more important than ever that we ensure our work is directly supporting Indigenous-led conservation.
-You can continue to be part of this story by standing up for caribou, sharing the film Caribou Homeland widely, and donating.
+You can continue to be part of this story by supporting Indigenous-led conservation, sharing the film Caribou Homeland widely, and donating.